The Garment Jungle: Firing of Robert Aldrich

-"squeezed out by both big business and excessive labor demands and gangsterism... also fettered by being Jewish, of which he was proud but also sub consciously angry since it interfered with his complete freedom due to the survival of some brands of anti-Semitism."
+"squeezed out by both big business and excessive labor demands and gangsterism... also fettered by being Jewish, of which he was proud but also subconsciously angry since it interfered with his complete freedom due to the survival of some brands of anti-Semitism."

 Aldrich added that Lee J Cobb "was one of the sore points on that film.
-He had an old, long standing relationship with Harry Cohn; Cobb and I did not get along.
-He's a very strong willed actor - a wonderful actor but...
+He had an old, long-standing relationship with Harry Cohn; Cobb and I did not get along.
+He's a very strong-willed actor - a wonderful actor but...
 That could have been a wonderful picture.
 It just ran out of guts in the middle."

 Aldrich said Cobb "didn't want to be a rough father.
 He didn't want to have people dislike him.
 And it was necessary for him to be a tough, miserable son of a bitch, not a good guy.
 So everyday someone or other would want me to soften the script."

 According to Sherman, "Aldrich and the producer were not getting along" and "neither one of them were getting along with Harry Cohn".
 Cohn asked Sherman to do "one or two scenes and I couldn't turn him down."
 Sherman says Cohn then asked him to finish the picture.
 "I didn't know what the hell was going on," said Sherman.
 "I re-shot, I would say, about seventy percent of the picture in about ten days time."

 "That was a strange experience," said Aldrich.
 "I don't remember another occasion of a guy getting fired for wanting to shoot the picture he'd been assigned.
 Usually, if you're fired, it's for wanting to change the script."

 Aldrich says he never saw the final film but was told "about half or two thirds of it is mine".
 He may have seen it later because he said Sherman made it "very quiet and very mild; it became a love story, also about a father who wanted give his business to his son, all that bullshit."

 Aldrich went on to sue Columbia for not financing Storm in the Sun, a film he wanted to make.
 The case settled out of court.

 Despite the firing Aldrich admired Cohn.
 "I think he ran a marvellous studio...
 I think he did it as well as anybody could do it...
-He wasn't in the money business he was in the movie business."
-Aldrich says he had a chance to do other work for Cohn before the latter died but didn't go and "always regretted it."
+He wasn't in the money business; he was in the movie business."
+Aldrich says he had a chance to do other work for Cohn before the latter died but didn't do so and "always regretted it."